Skip to main content

 asar?

-readonly optional asar?: boolean | AsarOptions | null
+readonly optional asar?: false | AsarOptions | null

 Whether to package the application's source code into an archive, using Electron's archive format.